enableiot/iotkit-agent/README.md

     ./iotkit-admin.js set-device-id <device_id>

-You can also set a different Gateway with this command:
+You can also set a different Device name with this command:

+    ./iotkit-admin.js set-device-name <device_name>

+Or a different Gateway Id with this command:

     ./iotkit-admin.js set-gateway-id <gateway_id>